• What is Copywriting?

 5 Keys for Getting Valuable Connections on LinkedIn

 Obviously, I’m talking about LinkedIn.
 (I’m guessing the post title tipped you off.)
-But I wanted to start this post that way to remind you just how amazing of an opportunity LinkedIn is.
+But I wanted to start this post that way to remind you just how amazing an opportunity LinkedIn is.
 When people are on LinkedIn, they are focus on business and maximizing their career and business outcomes.
+It’s a built-in network of like-minded people.

 Which means that it’s a social network full of either valuable contacts or potential clients themselves!